 MMR vaccine can cause a mild rash or fever.
 Rarely, children who develop a fever may have a febrile seizure, which does not lead to later seizure disorders.
 Although a now discredited British physician accused the MMR vaccine of causing autism, his study has been deemed fraudulent and extensive studies have fully absolved the vaccine.
-MMR vaccine does not cause autism.
+MMR vaccine is unrelated to any cause of autism.

 Varicella (chickenpox) can be a serious disease, even for healthy children.
-In some people, varicella can lead to life-threatening bacterial infections of the skin, viral or bacterial pneumonia, and central nervous system complications including brain infections.
+In some people, varicella can lead to life-threatening bacterial infections of the skin, viral or bacterial pneumonia, or central nervous system complications, including brain infections.
 When contracted during pregnancy, varicella can lead to birth defects.
-Before the vaccine was available, approximately 100 people died each year in the U.S. due to complications from chickenpox.
+Before the vaccine was available in the U.S.,approximately 11,000 people with varicella required hospitalization each year and about 100 people died due to complications from chickenpox.
 Varicella virus can remain dormant and reappear later as herpes zoster (shingles), a painful disease that typically strikes older adults.

 Side effects of the varicella vaccine are usually mild, and can include fever or a slight rash.

 Hepatitis A infection, which can cause nausea, vomiting, abdominal pain, and yellowing of the skin and eyes, often comes from food handled or prepared by an infected person.
 The virus can be spread through contaminated food or water, or just by living with an infected person.
-U.S. travellers to all but four countries and Western Europe are at high risk for exposure and should be vaccinated.
-Illness from hepatitis A can last up to a month, and 20% of those sickened need to be hospitalized.
+The hepatitis A vaccine is often considered to be a travel vaccine; however, cases occur every year in the U.S. and are often associated with eating at a restaurant where a worker is infected and does not properly wash his or her hands before handling food.
+Illness from hepatitis A usually lasts less than 2 months, although 10%–15% of symptomatic persons have prolonged or relapsing disease for up to 6 months., and 15% of those sickened need to be hospitalized.